Bronchiolitis usually is caused by viruses.

 During the illness, frequent small feedings of clear fluids may be given.
 Increasing difficulty in breathing, bluish skin discoloration, fatigue, and dehydration indicate that the child should be hospitalized.
 Children who have congenital heart disease or lung disease or an impaired immune system may be hospitalized sooner and are far more likely to become quite ill from bronchiolitis.

-In the hospital, oxygen levels are monitored with a sensor attached to a finger or toe, and oxygen is given by an oxygen tent, nasal tube (cannula), or face mask (see Oxygen administration Oxygen administration Oxygen is a gas that makes up about 21% of the air we breathe.
-The lungs take oxygen from the air and transfer it to the bloodstream (see Exchanging Oxygen and Carbon Dioxide).
-Oxygen is needed... read more ).
+In the hospital, oxygen levels are monitored with a sensor attached to a finger or toe, and oxygen is given by an oxygen tent, nasal tube (cannula), or face mask (see Oxygen administration Oxygen administration Oxygen therapy is a treatment that delivers extra oxygen to the lungs when the level of oxygen in the blood is too low.
+Oxygen is a gas that makes up about 21% of the air we breathe.
+The lungs... read more ).
 Rarely, a ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (a breathing machine that helps air get in and out of the lungs) may be needed to assist breathing.

 Fluids are given by vein if the child cannot drink adequately.